 You also find the horses in Heldenberg in Lower Austria, which serves, for example, as a training centre, holiday location, and retirement home for the Spanish Riding School’s stallions.
 As with Piber, you can also visit Heldenberg.

-The original stud at Lipica still breeds its own Lipizzaners and a few thousand can be found worldwide: North America has a Lipizzan association, for example.
+The original stud at Lipica breeds its own Lipizzaners and a few thousand can be found worldwide: North America has a Lipizzan association, for example.
 You can even buy a Lipizzaner from the Piber Stud farm, but it’ll typically cost you several thousand Euro.

 P.S.
 The Lipizzaner stallions are not born with the famous white coat, but turn that colour after six to nine years.
 Only a very few retain a dark coat.